alihaqnawaz965/home-ai/README.md

 # home-ai
-Home-AI is an implementation of the Google Assistant Client in C/C++.
+Home-AI is aimedd for implementation of the Google Assistant Client in C/C++.
+There is still work to be done.